What is GAAP?

 GAAP, or Generally Accepted Accounting Principles, is a commonly recognized set of rules and procedures designed to govern corporate accounting and financial reporting in the United States (US).
 The US GAAP is a comprehensive set of accounting practices that were developed jointly by the Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board (GASB), so they are applied to governmental and non-profit accounting as well.

-US law requires all publicly-traded companies, as well as any company that publicly releases financial statements, to follow the GAAP principles and procedures.
+US securities law requires all publicly-traded companies, as well as any company that publicly releases financial statements, to follow the GAAP principles and procedures.

 In addition, or as an alternative, are the International Financial Reporting Standards (IFRS) established by the International Accounting Standards Board (IASB).
-The IFRS govern accounting standards in the European Union, as well as in a number of countries in South America and Asia.
+The IFRS rules govern accounting standards in the European Union, as well as in a number of countries in South America and Asia.

 The Core GAAP Principles